adobe/S3Mock/README.md

   - *S3Mock does not implement KMS encryption*, if a key ID is passed in a request, S3Mock will just validate if a given Key was configured during startup and reject the request if the given Key was not configured.
 - `initialBuckets`: list of names for buckets that will be available initially.
   - The list must be comma separated names like `bucketa, bucketb`
 - `root`: the base directory to place the temporary files exposed by the mock.
+If S3Mock is started in Docker, a volume must be mounted as the `root` directory, see examples below.
 - `debug`: set to `true` to enable [Spring Boot's debug output](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.logging.console-output).
 - `trace`: set to `true` to enable  [Spring Boot's trace output](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.logging.console-output).
 - `retainFilesOnExit`: set to `true` to let S3Mock keep all files that were created during its lifetime.
 Default is `false`, all files are removed if S3Mock shuts down.